For one whole week, I will be talking to Indie Author's about what it is like to be an Indie Author and their books!

 Favourite book?
 (Apart from your own of course!)

-Thank you to Rachel Tsoumbakos for stopping by and having a chat with us!
+Thank you to Lori R. Lopez for stopping by and having a chat with us!

-You can find more about Rachel at her blog here!
+You can find more about Lori at her website here!